gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 pip install confluent-kafka[avro]
 ```

 You can work with scripts and store each code block in a file.
 You can then execute using `python script-name.py`.
-Or you can use the Apache Zeppelin notebook-based enviroment and just add each code block as a paragraph into a notebook and execute it from there.
+Or you can use the Apache Zeppelin notebook-based environment and just add each code block as a paragraph into a notebook and execute it from there.

 ## Working with Text Messages

 Now lets write a simple program in Python which produces a message to the Kafka topic test-topic.
 This topic has been created in [Getting started with Apache Kafka](../02-working-with-kafka-broker/README.md).

 First we will produce messages.
-In order to see the results, run `kafkacat` in a separate terminal window and print the partion, key and value of each message:
+In order to see the results, run `kafkacat` in a separate terminal window and print the partition, key and value of each message:

 ```
 kafkacat -b 10.0.1.4 -t test-topic -f "P-%p: %k=%s\n" -Z
 ```

-The following code segements assume that they are run inside the Zepplin docker container.
+The following code segments assume that they are run inside the Zeppelin docker container.
 If you want to run them from the Docker Host, you have to replace broker-1 and broker-2 by the IP Address of the Docker Host.

 ### Produce a message with an empty key
 The following code block will generate a message with a NULL key.
 The messages are part